RustPython/Parser/README.md

 # RustPython parser as a library

 This project is forked from [RustPython][RustPython] project.
-The parser is one of the core parts of [RustPython] and was one of the core parts of the [Ruff] project.
+The parser was one of the core parts of [RustPython] and the [Ruff] project.
+Now it is superseded by https://github.com/astral-sh/ruff/tree/v0.4.10/crates/ruff_python_parser

 We try to keep these crates as a well-packaged library for more potential users.